-Then, I read this book called ‘For the love of Mandovi’ by Dr. Mohan Pai that talks about Goa in 16th CE when the Portuguese set foot here and started destroying the temples.
+Then, I read a book called ‘For the Love of Mandovi’ by Dr. Mohan Pai that talks about Goa in 16th CE when the Portuguese set foot here and started destroying the temples.
 The temple of Mahalasa at Veranyapuram or Varunapuram is prominently mentioned in the book.
 It comes across as one of the biggest temples in the region, in line with the Purana mentions.

 Legends of Mahalasa Devi

 As per the Purohit at the temple, many years ago, Devi came to Gomantak in the form of Vayu or Air.
 She tried to find herself a place in a different village before eventually settling in Veranyapura.
 However, the people informed her that there is a scarcity of water there.
 Devi then used her toe to dig a pond, from where the freshwater oozed out.

 The place came to be known as Nupur Tirtha.
 Nupur is the toe ring worn by the Devi.
 Once Devi started living here, a temple came up for her.
 Another large tank was built with laterite stone.
 I feel the two tanks may have been linked through an underground spring.
 This became the center of the social life of Veranyapuram, which was also a big trading center.